stingergraph/stinger/README.md

 The templates can use the following variables (where one of the two source and one of the two destination variables must be used):

     $source_str         - The source vertex name
     $source             - The source of the edge as a number (must be able to parse as an integer less than the maximum vertex ID in the STINGER server).
+    $source_type        - A string representing the type of the source vertex
+    $source_weight      - A number to be added to the weight of the source vertex (vertex weights start at zero).
     $destination_str    - The destination vertex name
-    $destination     - The source of the edge as a number (must be able to parse as an integer less than the maximum vertex ID in the STINGER server).
+    $destination        - The destination of the edge as a number (must be able to parse as an integer less than the maximum vertex ID in the STINGER server).
+    $destination_type   - A string representing the type of the destination vertex
+    $destination_weight - A number to be added to the weight of the destination vertex (vertex weights start at zero).
     $type_str           - The edge type as a string
     $weight             - The weight of the edge (must be able to parse as an integer).
     $time               - The time of the edge (must be able to parse as an integer).

 For example, the simplest template for Twitter mentions and retweets would be (we'll call this template.json):